radiorabe/raar-ui/README.md

 ## Deployment

 Run the following command to build and deploy either the archive or the admin frontend.
 You need a correct SSH host alias called `archiv` pointing to your server.

 ```bash
 $ ./deploy.sh [archive|admin]
 ```

+The archive app will be installed in a top-level path (`BASE = /`), the admin app in a subpath called `/admin/`.

 ## License